jstedfast/MailKit/FAQ.md

 ```

 The first variant is useful in cases where the encrypted PGP blurb is also digitally signed, allowing you to get
-your hands on the list of digitial signatures in order for you to verify each of them.
+your hands on the list of digital signatures in order for you to verify each of them.

 To decrypt the content of the message, you'll want to locate the `TextPart` (in this case, it'll just be
 `message.Body`) and then do this: